Media Technology Engineer

 - Primary support responder to technical issues related to KQED Events AV technology in primary and/or secondary events spaces

-- Using Zoom, Teamviewer, MS Teams, Slack or other remote tools to observe remote computers, help end-users at KQED and to host support vendors.
+- Using Zoom, Teamviewer, MS Teams, Slack, or other remote tools to observe remote computers, help end-users at KQED, and host support vendors.

-- Support ticketing, tracking and inventory tools, including Jira Attlasian trouble tickets and Solarwinds Network monitoring.
+- Support ticketing, tracking, and inventory tools, including Jira Atlassian trouble tickets and Solarwinds Network monitoring.

 - Troubleshoot problems with tools including off-air loggers, Streamscope ATSC analyzer, TSReader Pro and Wireshark.